-We treat the diagram as a confidential document.
+MODEL OF HOA SEN GROUP

+Note:

+: Subsidiaries

+---: Associated company

+: Dependent branches

+Public record version
-6. Are any management fees/corporate allocations charged to your company by your parent or related company?

-No, there are no management fees charged to our company by parent or related companies.

-7. Describe the nature of your company's business.
-Explain whether you are a producer or manufacturer, distributor, trading company, etc.
+- 6. Are any management fees/corporate allocations charged to your company by your parent or related company? - This question is not applicable since there is no management fee/corporate allocation charged to Hoa Sen Group by its related companies. - 7.
+Describe the nature of your company's business.
+Explain whether you are a producer or manufacturer, distributor, trading company, etc. - Hoa Sen Group produces the following products: galvanized steel sheet, coated steel sheet and purlin.

-PT KS is a steel producer with an integrated steel mill facilities.
-The type of steel products that are produced by PT KS as follows:

-- a.
-Sponge Iron;

-- b.
-Steel Slab:

-- c.
-Steel Billet;

-- d.
-Hot Rolled Coil/Plate (HRC/P);

-- e.
-Cold Rolled Coil/Sheet (CRC/S;

-- f.
-Wire Rod.
+Hoa Sen Group sells the following products: hot rolled coil, galvanized steel sheet, steel sheet, steel sheet, purlin, steel pipe and plastic pipe.

-- 8. If your business does not perform all of the following functions in relation to GUC, then please provide names and addresses of the companies which perform each function:
+- 8. If your business does not perform all of the following functions in relation to the goods under consideration, then please provide names and addresses of the companies which perform each function:

-- o produce or manufacture
+- produce or manufacture;

-- o sell in the domestic market
+- sell in the domestic market:

-- o export to Australia, and
+- export to Australia; and

-- o export to countries other than Australia.
+- export to countries other than Australia.